Atlas Mountain Trek (Toubkal area) - Morocco

 - Personal spending money (note Moroccan Dihrams are not available abroad, we can help you change/withdraw some in Marrakech)

-The ascents on this trip are not technical climbs and there are no precipitous drops along the way, no rock climbing or specialist equipment is needed.
-You do not need to be super-fit for this trip, however the climbs are moderately demanding with some long days of sustained walking with a backpack.
-The effects of altitude may also further tax your body.
-You will enjoy the trip all the more if you are in good physical shape having exercised regularly and eaten nutritiously over at least the 6 months leading up to the trip.
-You do need to be in good health as we will spend some time in locations that are many hours from professional medical care.
+You do also need to be in good health as we will spend some time in locations that are many hours from professional medical care.
 Any pre-existing medical or dental conditions should be fully appraised by a doctor and their nature fully disclosed to your insurer and to ourselves.

 Type of Terrain

-Most of the paths are in good condition, some are steeper and looser under foot than others.
-On the main ascent of Toubkal the path does include some loose scree, which can add to your energy expenditure, especially on the descent.
+Most of the paths are well made mule paths and in good condition, although some are steeper and looser under foot than others.
+It is fairly frequent that the path does include some loose scree, which can add to your energy expenditure, especially on the descent.

 Adventure Alternative Support